Virginia iGEM Recruiting for Summer 2022!

 - Meeting hundreds of teams and thousands of people from around the world with the same interests as you

-You should apply to Virginia iGEM.
-Our team is currently recruiting for Summer 2020; every year, we bring on an ecclectic group of students, 1st through 3rd year, who work together to discover problems that can be solved via synthetic biology, engineer and build a genetic construct and functional prototype, and present their work at the iGEM Conference in Boston for a week in October.
+If so...
+You should apply to Virginia iGEM!
+Our team will be recruiting for Summer 2022; every year, we bring on an ecclectic group of students, 1st through 3rd year, who work together to discover problems that can be solved via synthetic biology, engineer and build a genetic construct and functional prototype, and present their work at the iGEM Conference in Boston for a week in October.